anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-4-frontend.md

 ### Advanced Criteria
 * All the Core criteria are met
 * Commit to evaluate is tagged with `front-end`
+* The test suite passes on GitHub via patching
 * Coverage is at 90%
 * Front-end:
   * Style checks are all at 10